akkadotnet/akka.net/docs/articles/actors/untyped-actor-api.md

 > Be aware that the ordering of failure notifications relative to user messages is not deterministic.
 In particular, a parent might restart its child before it has processed the last messages sent by the child before the failure.
 See Discussion: [Message Ordering for details](xref:message-delivery-reliability#discussion-message-ordering).

 ### Stop Hook
-After stopping an actor, its `PostStop` hook is called, which may be used e.g. for deregistering this actor from other services.
+After stopping an actor, its `PostStop` hook is called, which may be used e.g. for de-registering this actor from other services.
 This hook is guaranteed to run after message queuing has been disabled for this actor, i.e. messages sent to a stopped actor will be redirected to the `DeadLetters` of the `ActorSystem`.

 ## Identifying Actors via Actor Selection
 As described in Actor References, Paths and Addresses, each actor has a unique logical path, which is obtained by following the chain of actors from child to parent until reaching the root of the actor system, and it has a physical path, which may differ if the supervision chain includes any remote supervisors.
 These paths are used by the system to look up actors, e.g. when a remote message is received and the recipient is searched, but they are also useful more directly: actors may look up other actors by specifying absolute or relative paths—logical or physical—and receive back an `ActorSelection` with the result: